MuhammadBilal848/Vector-DB-Qdrant/README.md

 # Vector-DB-Qdrant
-It contains my own written module to use vector database qdrant.
+It contains my own written module to use the vector database qdrant.